 I will spare you the historical retrospection, on the very valid and very serious reasons why we came to celebrate pride month, and I will not try to add to what everyone else…

-(Sopheh is a full time advocate of making the world suck less.
+(Alex is a full time advocate of making the world suck less.
 Other than being a nerdfighter and a wizard-activist, Sophie is a smartypants technology freak,an aspiring user experience researcher and a proud Ravenclaw.
-You can find her on twitter @sofatsos and occasionally on medium @sopheh where she writes her thoughts about LGBT issues and other random stuff going through her head.
+You can find him on twitter @imalexnowuk and occasionally on medium Alex Papadopoulos where he writes his thoughts about LGBT issues and other random stuff going through her head.

 This piece is part of our series of writing from trans people for our Protego campaign, which fights for trans rights and safe spaces.
 If you have a story or perspective you’d like to share, email email@example.com